- Brand name

 - antidepressant medicines belonging to the class monoamine oxidase inhibitors (MAOIs), selective serotonin re-uptake inhibitors (SSRIs), or serotonin norepinephrine re-uptake inhibitors (SNRIs).
 DUROGESIC should not be used in combination with these medicines.
 DUROGESIC should be initiated 14 days after stopping treatment with MAOIs.
 Combination of these medicines with DUROGESIC may increase the risk of serotonin syndrome, a potentially life-threatening condition.

-- medicines used as sedatives, hypnotics, sleeping tablets, tranquillisers or muscle relaxants.
-Combination of these medicines with DUROGESIC may increase the sedative effect of these drugs or slow down your ability to react.
+- medicines that slow down your central nervous system (for example medicines that makes you sleepy, reduce anxiety or decrease awareness, such as sedatives, hypnotics, sleeping tablets, tranquillisers, strong pain killers (opioids), medicines used for surgery (anesthetics), muscle relaxants, allergy medicine that makes you drowsy, alcohol or some illegal drugs).
+Combination of these medicines with DUROGESIC may increase the sedative effect of these drugs or slow down your ability to react, breathing difficulties with slow or shallow breathing, coma and death.
 A change in dose by your doctor may be required if DUROGESIC is used with these medicines.

 - medicines used to treat mental illness or psychotic conditions and to relieve severe nausea and vomiting, such as phenothiazines.